 APISIX

-Currently there are 2 methods to use Casdoor to connect to APISIX via APISIX plugins and protect the apis behind the APISIX: using APISIX's Casdoor plugin or using APISIX's OIDC plugin.
+Currently, there are 2 methods to use Casdoor to connect to APISIX via APISIX plugins and protect the APIs behind APISIX: using APISIX's Casdoor plugin or using APISIX's OIDC plugin.

 Connect Casdoor via APISIX's Casdoor plugin

-This plugin, authz-casdoor, can protect apis behind APISIX, forcing every single request to get authenticated, without modifying codes of api.
+This plugin, authz-casdoor, can protect APIs behind APISIX, forcing every single request to get authenticated without modifying the code of the API.

 How to enable it

-You need to specify this plugin when creating the route, and give out all required fields.
+You need to specify this plugin when creating the route and provide all the required fields.
 Here is an example.

 {